Cedarwood Virginian Essential Oil

 On a more practical every-day level, cedarwood strips were used to weave storage bags and finely twined mats or partitions, and sachets were used to protect ceremonial head-dresses from insects.
 The Cheyenne made flutes from the wood, but it appears it was the Western red cedar (Thuja plicata) that was most commonly used to make totem poles.

-The prime source of wood today is the waste from cedar furniture manufacturing factories as well as tree stumps, chipped logs, shavings and sawdust.
+The prime source of wood today for the production of oil is the waste from cedar furniture manufacturing factories, as well as tree stumps, chipped logs, shavings and sawdust.
 Cedarwood virginian essential oil is extracted by distillation and yields a slightly viscous, yellow-amber coloured essential oil.
 It has a fresh, slightly sweet, woody, pencil-like aroma, with a balsamic dry-out note that makes an excellent low cost fixative in perfumery.

 At cool temperatures, crystals of cedrol often form in the essential oil, but this is quite natural and they will usually dissolve when the temperature returns to around 16 degrees centigrade.

-In aromatherapy, cedarwood virginian essential oil is used to treat muscular aches and pains, painful joints, rheumatism and arthritis.
-It is particularly beneficial when blended with Roman or German chamomile essential oils when used in massage.
+In aromatherapy, cedarwood virginian essential oil is used in massage blends to treat muscular aches and pains, painful joints, rheumatism and arthritis.
+It is particularly beneficial when blended with Roman or German chamomile essential oils when it’s used in massage treatments.

 Many aromatherapy books state that cedarwood virginian oil is an abortifacient, without providing any evidence in support of this claim.
-As in many other cases, this information originated in older herbal references where it was confused with the related species J. sabina, which is a known abortifacient if taken internally.
+As is often the case, this information is being re-quoted from older herbal references where it had been confused with the related species of Juniperus sabina, which is a known abortifacient if taken internally in sufficient quantities.

 However, it is not common knowledge that essential oil of J. virginiana is an approved flavouring ingredient, and this would certainly not be possible if it was considered unsafe in any way.